techgrounds/techgrounds-Denizgezik/06_AWS_3/W6_04_Lambda.md

 ### Ervaren problemen

-[Geef een korte beschrijving van de problemen waar je tegenaan bent gelopen met je gevonden oplossing.]
+Lambda function added.
+Don't know exactly if the blueprint that i have used in my assigment really worked well..

 ### Resultaat

-- Just used as an example for this aasignment:
+- Just used this Lambda blueprint as an example for this assignment:

 ![Alt text](<06_includes/lambda blueprint.png>)